AHeroicLlama/Mappalachia/User_Guides/Choosing_spaces.md

 ## Additional info
 When the selected space is not an exterior world, Mappalachia adds some extra info to the map.<br/>
 You will see the current space, selected height distribution and scale are provided.<br/>
 The scale is auto-calculated by Mappalachia, and it represents the best fit possible while still containing everything within the cell.
-The ratio relates to the size versus the normal Appalachia map.
+The ratio relates the size to other cell maps.